-Going forward, as the Langer Heinrich Mine moves towards production, we aim to provide local and regional employment opportunities wherever possible.
-The Langer Heinrich Mine is expected to provide many jobs and opportunities to Namibian nationals, contributing significantly to the economic wellbeing of the local population and the overall Namibian economy.
-Paladin also provides local and regional employment opportunities and encourages diversity wherever possible across all of the Company's operations.
+At Paladin, we aim to provide local and regional employment opportunities wherever possible.
+The commencement of operations at the Langer Heinrich Mine continues to provide many jobs and opportunities to Namibian nationals, contributing significantly to the economic wellbeing of the local population and the overall Namibian economy.